cscorley/Kaleidoscope/README.md

 We will walk through the test line by line.

 First, we have to make sure that the compiler only sees our test in virtual firmware builds.
-This is important as the testing API can not be used in actual firmware builds for the target platform.
+This is important as the simulator API can not be used in actual firmware builds for the target platform.
 That's because most target platforms resources are simply too limited.